Modules as effective nodes in coarse-grained networks of Kuramoto oscillators: Real Networks

-As for our second example we study a reduced network from the \textit{C. Elegans} gap junctions neural network containing 248 nodes and 511 connections.
-Using appropriate metrics it can be modularized into 3, 5 or 10 modules \cite{moreira2020synchronization,moreira2019modular}.
-Note that regardless of number of modules, some end up being far greater than others, for instance, in the 3 modules arrangement we have 130 nodes in the largest module, 77 nodes in the intermediate and 41 nodes in the smallest, for 5 modules the number of nodes in each module are 120, 83, 34, 7 and 4 and with 10 modules the range goes from 76 nodes to only 6.
-Add to that the fact that the network has about 1\% of the total number of possible connections to conclude that it is very hard to make all modules have a minimum synchrony of 90\% or even lower.
-For that reason we choose only to overshoot $\lambda_{\text{in}}$ and compare whether the global order parameter of the network resembles that of the coarse-grained system for the cases of 3, 5 and 10 oscillators.
-Figure \ref{Fig5} (c)-(e) shows in red the simulation of $\langle r\rangle$ for those 3 modularizations, each accompanied by a simulation of the order parameter of the reduced system in green for comparison.
-For 3 modules results show that despite the lack of oscillatory behavior by the neural network, exposed by the low standard deviation ribbon, synchronization values fall somewhat in the mean values of the coarse-grained system, the same is valid for 10 modules.
-Differently, 5 modules achieve global synchronization much faster in the neural network then in the reduced system, this is most likely due to the modularization process.
-As mentioned earlier, the \textit{C. Elegans} gap junctions neural network is biased, not all modules are equally sized, however, specifically for 5 modules the discrepancy in amount of nodes in each group is much higher then in the other settings, this causes the system to be highly dependent on very specific modules which, if synchronized enough trough $\lambda_{\text{in}}$ values, already gives global synchronization regardless of other modules.
+As for our second example we study a reduced network extracted from the \textit{C. Elegans} gap junctions neural network containing 248 nodes and 511 connections \cite{OWP}.
+Using appropriate metrics it can be modularized into 3, 5 or 10 modules \cite{szalay2012moduland,moreira2020synchronization,moreira2019modular}.
+Note that regardless of number of modules, some end up being far greater than others, for instance, in the 3 modules arrangement we have 130 nodes in the largest module, 77 nodes in the intermediate and 41 nodes in the smallest.
+For 5 modules the number of nodes in each module are 120, 83, 34, 7 and 4 and with 10 modules the module sizes are 68, 33, 76, 11, 13, 7, 6, 8, 8 and 18.
+The modularity coefficient \cite{girvan2002community} for these partitions is $Q=0.44$ for 3 and 5 modules and $Q=0.55$ for 10 modules \cite{moreira2020synchronization}.
+Moreover, the network has about 1\% of the total number of possible connections, indicating that it is hard to make all modules have a minimum synchrony of 90\% or even lower.
+For that reason we made some simplifying assumptions to test if the coarse graining procedure could work at least under favorable conditions.
+First, we assumed that oscillators in each module are identical, i.e. $\Delta=0$.
+Second, given the small density of connections in some of the modules, we attributed initial phases for the oscillators in the interval $0 < \theta_{\sigma,i} < \epsilon$, where $\epsilon$ was typically around $\pi$.
+This condition guarantees that the initial conditions are within the basin of attraction of the synchronized state for each module.
+That, however, does not imply that all modules will reach the desired synchronization level, as they are coupled to the rest of the network.
+The values of natural frequencies for the modules where chosen in a rather arbitrary way (see caption of Figure \ref{Fig6} for specific values) to produce a non-trivial global order parameter.